xushidanggroup/xushidanggroup.github.io/content/research/index.md

         **2. Representation Learning**

         &emsp;&emsp;**Research Overview**

-        The ability to accurately represent molecular structures and their interactions is fundamental to advancing the field of chemical and biological discovery.
+        &emsp;&emsp;The ability to accurately represent molecular structures and their interactions is fundamental to advancing the field of chemical and biological discovery.
 Traditional machine learning models, while powerful, often fall short in chemistry and biology due to the unique and complex nature of molecular data.
 Unlike typical image or text data, molecules are not inherently numeric or character-based, and the available data is often limited and noisy.

         &emsp;&emsp;Representation learning addresses these challenges by creating robust, meaningful representations of molecular structures that can be effectively utilized by machine learning models.
 Our research focuses on integrating domain-specific knowledge into these representations to improve model accuracy, uncertainty estimation, and generalization, particularly in low-data environments.